-Contractual maternity pay is paid on the basis that an Employee will return to work following the birth of the baby.
-Consequently, if an Employee does not return to work they may be liable to repay the half pay element of their CMP.
+Contractual maternity pay is paid on the basis that an employee will return to work following the birth of the baby.
+Consequently, if an employee does not return to work they may be liable to repay the half pay element of their CMP.

-Where an Employee indicates that they will return to work - the 12 week's half pay will be paid during their maternity leave.
+Where an employee indicates that they will return to work - the 12 week's half pay will be paid during their maternity leave.

-Where the Employee indicates on their maternity notification that they have no intention of returning from maternity leave - the 12 week's half pay will not be paid.
+Where the employee indicates on their maternity notification that they have no intention of returning from maternity leave - the 12 week's half pay will not be paid.

-Where an Employee indicates that they may return - they half pay element will be withheld until the Employee has returned to work for the required period.
-If Employees are considering this option they should consult with HR or Professional Associations.
+Where an employee indicates that they may return - the half pay element will be withheld until the employee has returned to work for the required period.
+If employees are considering this option they should consult with HR or Professional Associations.